Pilot Grant Application

 - This must be a new collaborative translational project (TRAM will not support an ongoing project).

-- Scholar is required to participate in MED221, a TRAM course that includes lectures and project updates, every Wednesday 3-5pm (September 2018 through June 2019).
+- Scholar is required to participate in MED221, a TRAM course that includes lectures and project updates, every Wednesday 3-5pm (September 2020 through June 2021).
+Fall quarter 2020 will be done remotely by zoom.
+Winter and Spring quarters - tba (possibly a hybrid of zoom and in person meetings).

-- Scholar needs to present project progress at the TRAM Annual Symposium (specific date tba: late May or early June, 2019).
+- Scholar needs to present project progress at the TRAM Annual Symposium: June 9, 2021).

 - Preference will be given to proposals that make specific use of the resources offered through the Translational Applications Service Center (TASC)** http://tasc.stanford.edu as well as other Stanford School of Medicine Core Facilities (http://med.stanford.edu/school/directory/core-facilities.html).